getify/You-Dont-Know-JS/up & going/ch2.md

 }
 ```

-This structure works but it's a little verbose because you're having to specify the `a` test for each case.
+This structure works, but it's a little verbose because you need to specify the `a` test for each case.
 Here's another option, the `switch` statement:

 ```js
 switch (a) {